krishnapriya-ua/Mini-AI-Chatbot/README.md

 A simple web-based AI chatbot built with React (frontend) and FastAPI / Python (backend).
 The chatbot answers professional questions using a small knowledge base.
 For unmatched questions, it can call the Google Gemini LLM if you provide an API key.
+For matching the user's questions with knowledge base, rapidfuzz - (Python dictionary) is used.

 setup instructions